 6. Wildcat Welcome

 Apply early for financial aid.
 The priority deadline for application is March 15.
 To apply, complete the Free Application for Federal Student Aid at www.fafsa.ed.gov.
 All students should fill out this application; it is available beginning January 1.
 Include UK's federal code, 001989, on your application.

 If you plan to live on campus, you should apply for housing as soon as possible after admission to UK.
 Applying for admission and applying for housing are two separate processes.
 Usually, new students who apply for housing prior to May 1 can be reasonably sure that housing will be available when they enter school in the fall.

-Living Learning Communities and Residential Colleges offer students the opportunity to live on campus with other students who share similar insterests or majors and to find a close-knit community within a large university.
+The Transfer Living Learning Program offers students the opportunity to live on campus with other students who share similar insterests or majors and to find a close-knit community within a large university.
 These communities offer specialized programming, interactions with UK faculty and staff, and a supportive environment that focuses on student success.
 You may apply for a Living Learning Program when you apply for Housing.

 UK's Office of Off-Campus Student Services provides support and services to students who choose not to live in university residential facilities.
 The OCSS creates resources, programs and solutions that assist off-campus students in developing and maintaining positive connections with the University, the neighborhoods in which they live and the greater Lexington community.
 Their website also features a housing locator to search for available housing.